 Did you know that at least 50% of your LinkedIn posts should feature an engaging visual?
 That’s because posts that include rich media, like images or videos, can produce an engagement rate up to 650% higher than text-only posts.

 We’re not just talking about sharing photos in posts, either.
 Because LinkedIn is such a text-heavy environment, the few places where images get used are important.
-Your small business logo and brand identity should be made clear on your LinkedIn Company Page with high-quality images.
+Your small business logo and brand identity should be made clear on your LinkedIn company page with high-quality images.
 Or, if you’re sharing your own articles, the photos you put in blog posts should be as first-rate as you can manage.

-Related: We have a full list of social media image sizing, specs, and best practices here.
+We have a full list of social media image sizing, specs, and best practices here.

 linkedin company page - rich media small business example